 1. Set a vision of what you want for your brand

 A vision sets aspirational stretch goals for the future, linked to a clear result or purpose.
 Write a vision statement in a way that scares you a little and excites you a lot.
-It should steer everyone who works on the brand to focus on finding ways to create a bond with your consumers that will lead to power and profit beyond what the product alone could achieve.
+It should steer everyone who works on the brand to focus on finding ways to create a bond with your consumers.
+This will lead to power and profit beyond what the product alone could achieve.
 As Yogi Berra famously said, “If you do not know where you are going, how will you know if you get there?”

 To be a visionary, you must be able to visualize the future.
 Imagine it is five or 10 years from now and you wake up in the most fantastic mood.
 Visualize a perfect future and write down the most critical milestones you need to achieve.
 Even think about words that will inspire, lead and steer your team towards your vision.